amaelkady/SRConED/README.md

 # SRConED
-SRConED is a comprehensive experimental and numerical database for bare steel and composite semi-rigid (SR) connections.
-The current version of the database (v1.0) include data for flush end-plate connections (FEP).
+SRConED is an interactive interface for exploring and processing a recently-collated comprehensive experimental database for bare steel and composite semi-rigid (SR) connections.
+The current version of the database (v1.0) include data for flush end-plate connections (FEP) covering more than 360 tests from 58 experimental programs.
 Data for other SR connections will be rolled out in future versions.

 Citation:
 -----------